Dilruba: Etymology

-The name of the instrument derives from the Persianized Hindustani word دلربا/दिलरुबा (dilrubā), literally meaning "that which ravishes or steals the heart."
+The name of the instrument derives from the Persian دلربا/दिलरुबा (dilrubā), literally meaning "that which ravishes or steals the heart."

 History

-The traditional story is that the dilruba was invented around 300 years ago by the 10th Sikh Guru, Guru Gobind Singh, who based it on the much older and much heavier taus.
+Although versions of the dilruba have existed as far back as the third and fourth centuries, the version played by Sikhs is believed to have been remastered around 300 years ago by the 10th Sikh Guru, Guru Gobind Singh, who based it on the much older and much heavier taus.
 His innovations made it more convenient for the Sikh army (the khalsa) to carry the instrument on horseback.

 There is some doubt in the research community about the truth of the traditional origin story described above.
 Some traditional kirtan bearers, such as Bhai Avtar Singh Raagi, have clarified the history of the dilruba's creation being tied to the patronage of Maharaja Bhupinder Singh and created by Mahant Gajja Singh.

 After the introduction of the harmonium to the Indian Subcontinent by the British Raj, the dilruba fell out of use due to its comparatively steeper learning curve.
 In more recent times, it has had a resurgence, accompanying ragis in the Harmandir Sahib (Golden Temple) since 2006, and becoming more commonly taught within India and around the world.